How to organize

 EAAE webinar

-EAAE webinars are short format (1.5 – 2 hours) events on a specific topic of interest to the members of the EAAE.
+EAAE webinars are short format (1-1.5 hours) online events on a specific topic of interest to the members of the EAAE.

 EAAE Congress

-The EAAE Congress takes place every three years.
-Four years before the date of the Congress, the Board of the EAAE publishes the ‘call for bids for organising the EAAE congress’ on the website and in the Newsletter.
+The EAAE Congress takes place every two years.
+Three-four years before the date of the Congress, the Board of the EAAE publishes the ‘call for bids for organising the EAAE congress’ on the website and in the Newsletter.
 The call contains all the information needed to make a valid proposal (‘bid book’) for organizing the EAAE Congress, including the procedures and assessment criteria used by the EAAE board.
 In practice proposers are nearly always active EAAE members that have proven skills through organising an EAAE Seminar or comparable events.
 The 'bid book' provides information on the location proposed, the Congress facility, the accommodation, the time plan of the congress, the publication of the proceedings and the Congress fee, as well as some other items.
-After the deadline of the Call, the Board will make an assessment of the received bid books according the criteria described in the call.
+After the deadline of the Call, the Board will assess the received bid books according to the criteria described in the call.
 The winning bid will be announced at the next EAAE Congress.
-A contract (see download below) is sent to ensure that both parties (organisers and the EAAE) comply with the EAAE requirements and the bid book.

-The EAAE PhD workshop takes place every two years.
-The objective is to give European PhD students from different countries the opportunity to present their research in progress in a conference setting and to get feedback from peers and senior economists.
-Participants benefit from plenary sessions in which keynote speakers present their most recent contributions and provide guidance on how to successfully carry out research in the agricultural, environmental, food and development economics domain.
-In each EAAE PhD workshop, there is a plenary session dedicated to publication in our profession, funded by the EAAEP Foundation.
+The EAAE PhD Workshop is held every two years.
+Its objective is to provide PhD students from different countries with the opportunity to present their research in progress in a conference setting and to receive feedback from both peers and senior economists.
+Participants also benefit from dedicated sessions on how to successfully conduct and publish research in the fields of agricultural, environmental, food, and development economics.
+The EAAE supports the organization of the PhD Workshop.
+Unlike other EAAE events, PhD students do not need to be members of the EAAE to participate.

-The EAAE is regularly invited by sister Associations (for example the AAEA and AARES) to propose organized sessions to be held within their congresses.
-When this occurs a call for EAAE proposals is sent to EAAE members (through the EAAE newsletter and the EAAE website).
-The call also specifies the format required by the sister Association for the session.
-Once the proposals are received, the EAAE board then selects the session that will be labelled as the EAAE organized session.
-Once the EAAE labelled session has been accepted by the sister association, final details if any are discussed directly between the session organisers and the congress organisers.
+The EAAE is regularly invited by sister associations (such as the AAEA and EAERE) to propose organized sessions for their congresses.
+When this occurs, a call for proposals is sent to EAAE members via the newsletter and the EAAE website.
+The call specifies the session format required by the sister association.